8 Feng Shui Tips to Improve Your Home and Life

 In Feng Shui, a cluttered home stifles the flow of chi.
-A cluttered home has stagnant energies — which means no new energy can enter the home.
+A messy home has stagnant energy, meaning no new energy can enter the house.
 Remember what happens to water when it stagnates?
 It becomes smelly and dirty.
 Feng shui principles embrace flow and rejuvenation of chi in our living spaces.
-Clear your home with clutter and watch your finances miraculously improve!
+Clear your home of clutter and watch your finances miraculously improve!

 Free up all that energy by clearing your home of all clutter.
 Donate or trash items you no longer need or use.
-Don’t keep them around the house because energy will become stagnant.
-Clear, clear, clear away clutter!
+Please don’t keep them around the house because energy will become stagnant.
+Clear away clutter!

 2. Start with the front door.

-Feng shui places the entry way of our homes with great importance.
-It signifies where the chi enters our home (almost similar to the mouth in our body).
+Feng shui places the entryway of our homes with great importance.
+It signifies where the chi enters our house (almost similar to the mouth in our body).
 It lays the foundation for the rest of our home’s energy.
-It’s important that the entrance of our homes be open from the outside with nothing blocking the main entrance.
+It’s crucial that the entrance of our homes be open from the outside, with nothing blocking the main access.

 The front entrance of our homes should be properly maintained, painted, and free of debris and clutter.
-Often, having a garden with flowers or trees on the side of our homes will invite positive energy into our entry way.
-We most make sure our house entrance is easy to get to and the energy when you approach your entry way should be happy and joyful.
-Remember, we attract energies in our entry way — a great beautiful, clean path to the entryway of homes that is free and joyful will bring that positive energy into our homes.
+Often, having a garden with flowers or trees on the side of our homes will invite positive energy into our entryway.
+We must ensure our house entrance is easy to get to, and the energy when you approach your entryway should be happy and joyful.
+Remember, we attract energy in our entryway — a great beautiful, clean path to the entryway of homes that is free and joyful will bring that positive energy into our homes.

 3. Know the importance of the kitchen.

 In Feng Shui, the kitchen is given great importance.
 The kitchen symbolizes nourishment and vitality, taking in what you need.
-The Kitchen nourishes the soul as well as the body and should be well-organized and flow smoothly to encourage the proper flow of chi.
-You should encourage feelings of warmth in the kitchen and bring it to life with fresh fruit and herbs.
+The Kitchen nourishes the soul and the body and should be well-organized and flow smoothly to encourage the proper flow of chi.
+You should promote feelings of warmth in the kitchen and bring it to life with fresh fruit and herbs.
 Explore colors and scents that are warm and inviting.

 Our kitchen is where we gather to prepare food and to eat.
-The nourishment component is very important, therefore we must make sure that our kitchen is always clean, earthy, and inviting.
+The nourishment component is very important, therefore, we must ensure that our kitchen is always clean, earthy, and inviting.
 Our food comes from the ground — the kitchen should celebrate that by being grateful for mother earth’s abundance.